panosoft/elm-pgproxy/readme.md

 > This proxy server allows the Postgres Effects Manager to be used on the **client**.

-> The Postgres Effects Manager's native code when run on the client will delegate to a proxy server.
+> The Postgres Effects Manager's native code when run on the client will delegate to a Proxy Server as was specified in its `clientSideConfig` call.
 This Proxy Server can be used directly or as a reference implementation.

+> This module is written as a **service** meaning that it must be housed in a server.
+See [Test code](#test-code) below for more info.

 > This implementation is an authenticating proxy server.
 It delegates authentication for each request to the application via an injected authentication function.
 Once authenticated, it honors the request.